 Key Combination Function

 FN + F1 Enters "Lock computer mode".

 To restore your desktop, you need to log on again.

 FN + F2 Switches between the power plans.

 FN + F3 Switches the system to Sleep Mode.

 FN + F4 Switches the system to Hibernation Mode.

 FN + F5 Changes the active display device.

 To use a simultaneous mode, you must set the resolution of the internal display panel to match the resolution of the external display device.

 FN + F6 Decreases the brightness of the display panel in individual steps.

-FN + F7 Increases the brightness of the display panel in individual steps.
+FN + F7 Increases the brightness of the display panel in in individual steps.

 FN + F8 Turns the Airplane mode on or off.

 FN + F9 Enables or disables the Touch Pad.

-FN + F10 Turns on Arrow Mode.

-Key Combination Function FN + F11 Turns on Numeric Mode.
-FN + F12 Locks the cursor on a specific line.
-FN + ESC Turns the sound on or off.
+Key Combination Function FN + ESC Turns the sound on or off.
 FN + 1 Reduces the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 2 Enlarges the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 3 Decreases the playback volume of the computer.
 FN + 4 Increases the playback volume of the computer.
 FN + 5 Switches between available cooling methods for the current power plan.
 This function is supported with some models.
 FN + Space Changes the display resolution.
 FN + S Allows you to search your computer, the web, or within an app.
 FN + Z ( 🚞 ) Toggles the mode of the keyboard backlight between Timer , On , and Off .
-To set up the brightness, click Start -&gt; TOSHIBA - &gt; TOSHIBA Settings .
-Click Keyboard tab, and select a level under Keyboard Backlight Brightness Control .
+To set up the brightness, Start -> TOSHIBA -> TOSHIBA Settings.
+Click Keyboard tab, and select a level under Keyboard Backlight Brightness Control.
 To set up the timer, launch the BIOS setup utility, select PowerManagement -&gt; Keyboard Backlight Control Mode , and select TIMER .
 Adjust the timer under Backlight Lighting Time .
 This function is supported with some models.

 Some functions show the toast notification at the edges of the screen.
 Those toast notifications are enabled by default.
-You can disable them in TOSHIBA Settings.
+You can disable them in the TOSHIBA settings.